bitpay/bitcore-blog/contents/articles/transactionbuilder/index.md

 During the last few days we have been working on a new interface to generate Bitcoin transactions.
 We wanted to support all standard types transactions (pay to pubkeyhash, pay to pubkey, pay to script and multisig)  while providing an easy to use API.
-This is how we arrived to the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern) and *TransactionBuilder* was born.
+This is how we arrived at the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern) and *TransactionBuilder* was born.

-Hopefully *TransactionBuilder* will help Javascript developers on unleash the power of Bitcoin.
+Hopefully *TransactionBuilder* will help Javascript developers to unleash the power of Bitcoin.

 ## Bitcoin Transactions Introduction
 All Bitcoin transactions have inputs and outputs.
 The inputs are the sources of the coins the transactions is spending (i.e. transfering to the outputs).
 The sum of all inputs' values  must be equal or greater than the sum of all outputs' values.
-The difference, if existant, is the fee assigned by the transaction creator to the miner.
+The difference, if existent, is the fee assigned by the transaction creator to the miner.
 This fee will be collected by miner that includes the transaction on the Bitcoin blockchain.

 Once the transaction is accepted on the network, the outputs are ready to become inputs for future transactions.
 Unsurprisingly, each output can only be spent once, therefore a common name for the available outputs to became inputs is *unspent outputs*.

 In order to spend an *unspent output* in a transaction, proof of ownership must be provided.
-Bitcoin implement this security mechanisim by adding a script to all outputs (called ScriptPubKey).
-This script must be fulfill to spend the associated output coins.
-Each time an unpent output is been spended in a transaction input, the input **must** provide the right arguments to the unspent's script (those arguments are a script theirself, which is called ScriptSig).
+Bitcoin implemented this security mechanisim by adding a script to all outputs (called ScriptPubKey).
+This script must fulfilled to spend the associated output coins.
+Each time an unpent output has been spent in a transaction input, the input **must** provide the right arguments to the unspent's script (those arguments are a script theirself, which is called ScriptSig).
 Failure to do this, will cause the rejection of the transaction by the network.
 ScriptPubKey